 Are you writing a story (or writing a novel) to be critiqued?
 If you are participating in a writing group — be it a fiction writing workshop, a fiction class in school, a writing studio, or a writing seminar — there are a few, simple things you can do to help make sure your work is well received.
 I bring this up because I often see writers do things which predisposes their critique group to dislike their work or avoid it almost immediately.
 The good news is these are really easy things to do.

 Writers always need help with editing, so this is pretty damn cool: Two of my favorite tools are now working together for free.
 The Hemingway App has always been free, and Grammarly has a free version.
 But now, with the Grammarly Chrome extension, not only can you use both of them, you can use both of them together.
+It’s not the same as having a human editor, but if you are trying to figure out how to write a book, this combination can be a big help.
 Let me explain…

 In my writing workshop a long debate broke out about adverbs.
 Why they are evil, when they are needed and when they are not.
 The participants even offered example sentences of good and bad use of adverbs and when they are and are not needed for clarity.